Major Channel 4 schedule shake-up sees First Dates removed from TV and streaming

 Advertisement

-Channel 4 has switched up its schedule, with a new reality show airing in the regular First Dates slot going forward, and the new series of the dating series delayed, leaving cast of the show in the dark amid the sudden schedule change.
+Channel 4 had switched up its schedule, with a new reality show airing in the regular First Dates slot going forward, and the new series of the dating series delayed, leaving the cast of the show in the dark amid the sudden schedule change.

 Channel 4 offered the decidedly vague explanation: “Episodes were removed for editorial reasons and the new series will resume next Tuesday at 10pm.”